turingschool-examples/fitlit-starter-kit/README.md

 ## About The Project
 <img width="338" alt="FitLit logo" src="https://user-images.githubusercontent.com/94808267/188324820-0027eff1-424d-4e2c-8dd9-13404c3ed30d.png">

 FitLit is a health tracking application.
-The program will choose a user at random and display the user's sleep and hydration information in text and charts as well as displaying a list of friends.
+This program can help you set healthy habbits as it tracks your hydration, sleep, and activity.
+You can view your daily and weekly progress!
+You can set goals that will improve the quality of your sleep or physical acitivity.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>